 Data analytics applications that utilize artificial intelligence and machine learning are equipped with the power and flexibility to do exactly that – create detailed patient cohorts, their profiles, and clinical and non-clinical features.
 These applications additionally recognize and characterize patterns, including time to diagnosis, treatment sequences, and health system touchpoints – which light up the patient journey to surface actionable insights.

 - Increase uptake with insights into social determinants of health (SDoH)

 More and more, pharma and biotech companies are exploring the impact of SDoH on their commercial strategies.
 Without incorporating social determinants of health (SDoH) data and the ulterior aspects that influence a patient’s health, companies do not have a complete picture of patient barriers to accessing care.

 By taking into account factors such as income, housing status, and access to transportation – companies can develop robust access and marketing strategies to ensure patients receive their therapies at the right time and remain compliant to achieve optimal clinical outcomes.

 For example, a Top 10 Pharma company needed to understand their hematology patients’ potential barriers to access to care and identify those at risk for non-compliance.
-Utilizing the Clarify Growth software application, the company identified and characterized 7,000 patients living far from infusion centers and with limited transportation.
+Utilizing the Clarify Growth life sciences software application, the company identified and characterized 7,000 patients living far from infusion centers and with limited transportation.
 This informed critical program planning as the drug went to market.

 Despite the nascency of big data and analytics technology in this industry, trailblazers in pharma and biotech are making hefty investments to maximize the impact that can be realized with advanced technologies.